jason-fox/fox.jason.audiobook/README.md

 -   `ssml.url` - URL for a Speech-to-Text service.
 Defaults to the value in `configuration.properties`
 -   `mp3.cachefile` - Specifies the location of a cache file to be used.
 If the SSML file matches to a previously generated mp3 file in the cache the mp3 file will be copied over and the Speech-to-Text service will not be called.
--   `audiobook.cover.art.add` - Specifies whether or not cover art is to be added to an album (default `no`)
+-   `mp3.cover.art.add` - Specifies whether or not cover art is to be added to an album (default `no`)
--   `audiobook.cover.art.image` - Specifies the cover art to be used for an album, the default will use the image plug-in alter the file `cfg/coverart.png`
+-   `mp3.cover.art.image` - Specifies the cover art to be used for an album, the default will use the image plug-in alter the file `cfg/cover-art.png`

 ## Selecting a voice to use

-When running the `mp3` or `audiobook` transforms, the **male voice** corresponding to the `xml:lang` attribute of the root topic will be chosen to render the speech.
-Use the `--ssml.gender=female` parameter to switch to a female voice.
+When running the `mp3` or `audiobook` transforms, the _male voice_ corresponding to the `xml:lang` attribute of the root topic will be chosen to render the speech.
+Use the `--ssml.gender=female` parameter to switch to the _female voice_.
 If no voice of the preferred gender can be found, the default will be used.

 A list of available voices can be found within following files: